Krishnamurthy Subramanian: Career

 Subramanian has worked in expert committees for Securities and Exchange Board of India and the Reserve Bank of India, being a part of major economic and corporate reforms in India.
 He was Member & Director of Research, P J Nayak Committee on Governance of Bank Boards formed by RBI, and was also a member of Uday Kotak Committee on Corporate Governance in SEBI.
 He has worked with JPMorgan Chase, ICICI Bank and Tata Consultancy Services.

 He was a member of board of directors in Bandhan Bank.
 He was also a member of board of directors in the National Institute of Bank Management and the Reserve Bank of India Academy.

 Academic career

-Subramanian taught at the Goizueta Business School at Emory University in the United States of America from 2005 to 2010.
+Subramanian taught at the Goizueta Business School at Emory University in the United States from 2005 to 2010.
 He is a member of American Finance Association.

-In 2009, he visited the Indian School of Business (ISB) as a visiting scholar.
+In 2009, he visited the Indian School of Business as a visiting scholar.
 He subsequently joined the ISB as an assistant professor.
 At ISB, he served as an associate professor and later professor.
-He also served as the Executive Director of the Centre For Analytical Finance at ISB.
+He also served as the executive director of the Centre for Analytical Finance at ISB.
 He was awarded "Professor of the Year" by ISB for courses that he taught for the Class of 2019.